 We’ll profile all our winners in news posts and one our Facebook page.

-Congratulations to our winners in Tasmania and South Australia.
+Congratulations to our winners in Queensland and Western Australia.
 Wondering who won in your State or Territory?
-Keep an eye on Tenpin.org.au’s news this week. #BowlPatrolAwards
+Keep an eye on Tenpin.org.au’s news this week.